Bundt Pan Bacon Egg and Cheese Brunch Bread

 Instructions

-- Preheat the oven to 425°F. Liberally spray a standard 10-12 cup Bundt pan with cooking spray.
+- Preheat the oven to 425°F. Liberally spray a standard 10-12 cup Bundt pan with nonstick cooking spray.
 Set aside.

 - Using a fork gradually work the cream through the dry ingredients until moistened.

-- Use the back of a spoon or offset spatula to spread and flatten the dough slightly.
+- Use the back of a spoon or offset icing spatula to spread and flatten the dough slightly.

-- Sprinkle the biscuit dough with 1/2 cup Borden® Cheese Sharp Cheddar Shreds, scrambled eggs, remaining bacon crumbles then top with 1/2 cup shredded cheese.
+- Sprinkle the biscuit dough with 1/2 cup shredded cheese, top with scrambled eggs, remaining bacon crumbles then top with 1/2 cup shredded cheese.

 - Scoop the remaining biscuit dough over the filling.
 Flatten and spread slightly.